operand/agency/README.md

 parallelism option for single-host systems.

 - **Multimodal Support**:
-Image/audio transfer for use with multimodal models or other multimedia services.
+Multimedia transfer for use with multimodal models or other multimedia services.

 - **Storage Support**
 Durable session support will be included.
 Other forms of storage will be